22apogo/22apogo/README.md

 ## :pushpin: About me

-My name is Andrew and I am currently a full-time student at the[Queensland University of Technology (QUT)](https://www.qut.edu.au/) studying a Bachelor of Information Technology, majoring in Computer Science and minoring in Network Security and Intelligent Systems.
+My name is Andrew and I am currently a full-time student at the [Queensland University of Technology (QUT)](https://www.qut.edu.au/) studying a Bachelor of Information Technology, majoring in Computer Science and minoring in Network Security and Intelligent Systems.

 ---